rudidude86/gura-lang.github.io/documents/String-Operation.md

 while a method `string#unescapehtml()`converts such escaped ones into normal characters.

 ### {{ page.chapter }}.2.3.
 Extraction

+A method `string#strip()` removes space characters that exist on both sides of the string.
+Attributes `:left` and `:right` would specify the side to remove spaces.

+    str = '    hello  '
+    str.strip()        // returns 'hello'
+    str.strip():left   // returns 'hello  '
+    str.strip():right  // returns '    hello'

 A method `string#left()` returns a sub string that has extracted specified number of characters from the left side,